 At first, when introducing your horse to free feeding they may seem to spend nearly all their time at the feeder.
 However, once the novelty of the all-you-can-eat buffet wears off, a normal horse will reduce its hay consumption to an amount needed to maintain a normal body condition.

 Horses with a higher work load usually require more calorie intake than a horse that has a more "relaxed" life style.
-However, both types still need forage available 24/7 in order to keep their digestive system working properly.
+However, both types still need forage available 24/7 in order to keep their digestive system working properly and to prevent ulcers.

 By free feeding a low calorie type hay such as timothy or teff you can meet the horses digestive needs, without the excess calories they don't need.
 You are spreading the same amount of calories over a longer period.
 A higher calorie hay can be used for those that need more calories while maintaining a low calorie hay for the ones who don't need extra calories.